Chat with us, powered by LiveChat

 • Approving major expenditure

-• Legal action (in most cases)
+• Taking legal action (in most cases)

-• Changes to common property rights
+• Changing common property rights

 Types of Voting Resolutions